 Consolidated Communications in Washington at a Glance

-Consolidated Communications offers DSL and fiber internet in the Evergreen State, with plans ranging from 50 Mbps DSL at $40/mo to 1 Gig symmetrical fiber at $60/mo.
+Consolidated Communications offers DSL.
+Fiber internet in the Evergreen State, with plans ranging from 50 Mbps DSL at $40/mo to 1 Gig symmetrical fiber at $60/mo.
 The company is actively upgrading its Washington network from legacy copper to fiber-optic infrastructure as part of a multi-year investment program backed by Searchlight Capital Partners.

 About Consolidated Communications in Washington